tprasadtp/ubuntu-post-install/docs/faq/distros.md

     - Support for Ubuntu Pre-release builds, Elementary OS Juno are **experimental** and things might break.
     - They have not been released in stable release channels and are considered development versions of the release.
     - It is strongly advised to use them in a chroot or a in a VM and **not** as a daily driver.
+    - Debian Buster is in testing.
+Please use it with caution.

 ??? info "New App-store on Linux Mint 18.3 and above"
     Linux mint 18.3 & later releases uses a new App-Store, from which you can directly install Chrome and other popular tools.
 There may be some conflicts in the `/etc/apt/sources.list.d`.
 Where, a single repository might be configured multiple times with same priority.
 Use it with caution.
 The scripts are not tested on Travis on Linux Mint.